garredow/wordly/README.md

 ## How to play

-Use the d-pad (or arrow keys) to select letters.
+Use the d-pad to switch between letters.
+The number keys can be used to jump to letters.
+For example, pressing the 6 key will cycle through "m", "n", and "o".

 ## Install